tomberget/yaml-courseware/README.md

+# YAML Courseware

-# Introduction
+## Introduction

 YAML stands for "YAML Ain't Markup Language" (a recursive acronym) or sometimes "Yet Another Markup Language".
 It's a human-readable data serialization format, often used for configuration files and data interchange between languages with different data structures.
 YAML is to JSON what markdown is to HTML: a simpler way to write structured data that gets converted into a more complex format.

 Here are the main characteristics and features of the YAML format:

-> **Human-readable**
->
+### Human-readable

-> One of the goals of YAML is to be easily readable by humans, which means it's often favored for configuration files where manual edits might be necessary.
+One of the goals of YAML is to be easily readable by humans, which means it's often favored for configuration files where manual edits might be necessary.

->
-> **Indentation**
->
+### Indentation

-> The structure of a YAML document is determined by indentation using spaces (not tabs!).
+The structure of a YAML document is determined by indentation using spaces (not tabs!).
 This is similar to how Python determines block structure.

 ## Key-Value Pairs